BrenKenna/TaskTide-Docs/docs/general/INSTALL.md

 ## 2).
 Run Docker Image

 To support deployment onto containerized platforms, a [docker file](/docker/tasktide-latest.Dockerfile) for caching TaskTide in local repository has been provided.

-A second [docker file](/docker/tasktide-apptainer.Dockerfile) which installs [Apptainer](https://apptainer.org/) is also provided, to support deploying TaskTide in containerized environment and running containerized workloads.
+A second [docker file](/docker/tasktide-apptainer.Dockerfile) which installs [Apptainer](https://apptainer.org/) is also provided, to support running containerized workloads within TaskTide.

-Since the [public TaskTide images](https://docker.tasktide.org) form a part of TaskTide's CI workflow, it is not recommended to build from source but instead use those images.
+Since the [public TaskTide images](https://docker.tasktide.org) form a part of TaskTide's CI/CD workflow.
+It is not recommended to build from source, but instead use those images.

 ``` bash